jennifer-spillane/cerianthus/ceri_mito.md

 - ctg1506
 - ctg1842

-2801 matched to a number of sequences, and 1506 matched a few, but 1842 only matched once, to "ENA|JX023264|JX023264.1", which is another cerianthid sequence.
+2801 matched to a number of sequences, and 1506 matched a few, but 1842 only matched once, to "ENA|JX023264|JX023264.1 Ceriantheopsis americana NADH dehydrogenase subunit 4 (nad4) gene, partial cds; mitochondrial.".

 I pulled out these three contigs into their own separate files, but first had to "fix" the lines of the assembly so that they didn't wrap, which messes with my grepping.
 `awk '{if(NR==1) {print $0} else {if($0 ~ /^>/) {print "\n"$0} else {printf $0}}}' /mnt/lustre/macmaneslab/jlh1023/cerianthid/assembly_2020/ceri_pol4.fasta > unwrapped_ceri_pol4.fa`